 If you’re the one being bullied, you might try to surround yourself with friends and acquaintances in situations where you expect that you might encounter the bully.
 This could limit opportunities for the bully to act and provide you with emotional support when you need it.

 Get Help After The Encounter

 Once you have created a safe space and stopped the bullying, you might look for ways to better address the situation so that it can be prevented going forward.
 This usually means finding people in charge who are equipped on how to deal with bullies and bullying and can ensure this behavior doesn’t happen again.
-It can be uncomfortable to talk about certain kinds of behavior, but in many circumstances, it can be vital.
+Talking about certain kinds of behavior can be uncomfortable, but in many circumstances, it can be vital.
 If the situation is handled properly, it could prevent someone else from experiencing the same or worse.